 Much like the chameleon, Pacific Tree Frogs adopt a variety of colors depending on environmental factors such as background light.
 It’s not unusual to see their skin change from green to brown to rust, and any combination, in a matter of hours.

+Change in color need not make this frog identification task difficult.
+They tend to be the only tree frog in thiei territory.
 In 2007, Washington State designated the Pacific chorus frog its official state amphibian.

 The Sierran Treefrog or Sierran Chorus Frog (Pseudacris sierra) is another of the more common western species.
 It is habitat adaptable and can be found in mountains, fields and forest in most areas of the west from Idaho to Central California.
 In the Washington and Western Oregon Pacific Northwest, it is replaced by the Pacific Chorus frog.

 Like most species, physical characteristics are not much help in identification because individuals tend to be chameleon like and adapt their skin color to match their environment.

 Here’s a list rounding out the remainder of the Chrous Frogs in the United States.
 Like the ones already mentioned the frog identification task begins by noting their small size and loud voices.

 - Brimley’s Chorus Frog

 - Spotted Chorus Frog

 - Baja California Treefrog